hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/faq.md

 There will be no quota increase for HOME directories.

 ## Workspaces
+### I need access to a HPC Workspace, whome I need to ask?

+HPC Workspaces are managed by the group manager/leader and if applicable a deputy.
+Therewith you need to ask them to add you to the primary or secondary group.
+See also [HPC Workspace members](../hpc-workspaces/workspaces.md#members).

 ### I need to share data with my colleges.
 What can I do?
 HPC Workspaces are meant to host shared data.
 See [HPC Workspaces](../hpc-workspaces/workspaces.md)